djchie/webreg_scrapy/README.md

 - Implement APScheduler for periodic jobs on Heroku

 ## Process:
+- Scraper is hosted on Heroku
-- Execute the department spider to grab updated list of departments
+- Executes the department spider to grab updated list of departments
-- Execute a course spider for each department in department list
+- Executes a course spider for each department in department list
-- Upload all the information to the PostgreSQL database on another Heroku repo
+- Uploads all the information to the AWS RDS PostgreSQL database

 ## When UCI Changes Data:
 - Change items.py